Vortexdude/linux-cmds/problems.md

 nameserver xxx.xx.xx
 ```
 Change the nameserver value to `8.8.8.8` and save the file.
 You should now be able to connect to the internet.
+The `8.8.8.8` is the google dns server to resolve the dns names ffrom the local machines

 ## OR
 Run the following command in the CMD